Beta Metrics

 Most of the information found in the Overview is also available when creating Reports.

-Events are categorized into one of five different event categories.
-The main area where you will see these categories used is in the Dashboard and in Reports.
+Events are categorized into one of five different event exposure types.
+The main area where you will see these exposure types used is in the Dashboard and in Reports.

-Identifiers can be assigned to one or more of these categories, based on the identifier's assigned data categories.
+Identifiers can be assigned to one or more of these exposure types, based on the identifier's assigned data source categories.

 ---|---|---|